Chadtech/tuple-infix/README.md

-# Tuple-Infix
+# Tuple-Infix  (&, :=)

-# &
-# :=

-In nearly every one of my Elm projects, I use these two infix functions: `&` and `:=`.
+In nearly all of my Elm projects, I use these two infix functions: `&` and `:=`.
 They both tuple, but I use them differently. `&` is used just to tuple two random things, like at the end of an update function.

 ```elm
   Noop ->